EveryOneIsGross/bbBOT/README.md

 # bbBOT
 ## Binary Branching Tree Logic Framework for Persona-Based Sentiment Reflection

-bbBOT is a Python project that uses OpenAI's GPT-3 to generate responses from multiple chatbots with unique personas.
+bbBOT uses OpenAI API to generate responses from multiple chatbots with unique personas.
 The chatbots form a binary branching tree logic network, where the path of the conversation is determined by the sentiment detected in each chatbot's response.
 Each node in the network represents a chatbot, and the conversation flows from one chatbot to another based on whether the sentiment of a chatbot's response is positive or negative.
 The tree structure ends with two summary bots that summarize the conversation so far.

 ## Features